6 Natural Remedies for Swollen Feet and Ankles

 - Boil for 15 minutes.

-- Remove from heat, let it steep while covered, and then strain off the liquid.
+- Remove from heat, let it steep while covered, and then strain out the liquid.

 - Drink this tea throughout the day.
-If you prefer, you can sweeten it with honey.
+If you like, you can sweeten it with honey.

 Cinnamon and clove massage